raul-izquierdo/english/sources/vocabulary/Social relationships/Speaking with Purpose.md

     = to convince <sbody> to <base> (a que alguien PIENSE algo) ? Él me convenció de que ir al gimnasio era una buena idea : `He convinced me that going to the gym was a good idea`
         - _convince_ es más fuerte que _persuade_ y _talk into_ (más informal)

-tomar nota de
-    = take notice of
-    ?
-Deberías prestar atención a las señales de advertencia : `You should take notice of the warning signs` ?
-Presté atención a los cambios en el clima : `I took notice of the changes in the weather` = heed (muy formal)
-    ?
-Deberías tener en cuenta la advertencia : `You should heed the warning` ?
-Tuvo en cuenta el consejo : `I heeded the advice` (más formal y literario)

 concienciar
     = raise awareness